zackfravel/zackfravel.github.io/about/index.md

 My most recent passion is learning new ways to create music with modular synthesizers.
 I have spent the last two years investigating new exciting ways to create art with electronics.
 Throughout this time I've taught myself skills in DIY electronics, as well as formed a network of peers who have offered their mentorship and guidence.

-Outside of school, while I'm not playing music, I spend most of my time diving into books or podcasts about politics, Jungian psychology, or new topics in computing such as cryptocurrency.
+Outside of school, while I'm not playing music, I spend most of my time diving into books or podcasts about politics, Jungian psychology, or new topics in computing, such as cryptocurrency.

 # Contact Information
 Zack Fravel